web2py/yatl/README.md

 print(render(example, context=dict(num=10, SPAN=SPAN), delimiters="{{ }}"))
 ```

+In the example SPAN is an optional helper.
+Output is escaped by default unless marked up with the XML helper as in {{=XML('1 < 2')}}.
+Note that the helpers included here are similar but not identical to the web2py ones.
+They are 99% compatible but the implementation is different.

-Any python is allowed in template, including definig classes and functions:
+Any Python expressions is allowed in templates, including function and class defintions:

 ```
 example = """